chakra-ui/chakra-ui/.changeset/quiet-knives-eat.md

 "@chakra-ui/hooks": minor
 ---

-Add support for passing ref object to `useEventListener` and `usePointerEvent`
+- Add support for passing function that returns element to `useEventListener` and `usePointerEvent`